fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 ## Closures
 * What are free variables?
-* Are immutable closures still can be useful?
+* How can immutable closures be useful?
 Give several examples.
+* Dynamic scoping
+  * What is dynamic scoping?
+  * Why is it inconvenient?
-* What is dynamic scoping, why is it inconvinient, what are currently widely used analogues?
+  * What are currently widely used analogues?
 * Does JS have dynamic or lexical scoping?
 Is there some exceptions (consider `this` for example)?it
 * What is the funarg problem?
   * Why is it divided to upward and downward problems?